jrcasso/gograph/README.md

 ## Summary

-While taking some time off work, I wanted to learn some Golang for purposes of professional growth.
-This is the first of several packages I took a solid swing at.
-Golang has become a very pervasive language in recent years, often found under the hood of a lot of paradigm-shifting tooling in the software industry.
-Software such as Docker, Kubernetes, Terraform, and several recent continuous integration systems (e.g. Drone) have used it to great effect.
-There is good evidence to suggest that learning Golang would be valuable for one's continuous improvement as an engineer.

 This project endeavors to implement the following:
  - a working toolbox of graph theory primitives in the form of structs and functions
  - a complete set of functional unit tests using Golang's native `go test` functionality